KevinKronk/sql-walkthrough-spotify/README.md

 ### Connecting to the Database

 To start, you'll want to download (pip install):
-- ipython-sql - to get the %sql and %%sql magic commands
+- ipython-sql - to get the %sql and %%sql magic commands.
-- sqlalchemy - which is a python SQL toolkit
+- sqlalchemy - which is a python SQL toolkit.
-- Psycopg2 - communicates your SQL statements to your postgres database
+- Psycopg2 - communicates your SQL statements to your postgres database.

-Next, load the ipython-sql extension and use the magic command to connect to the Postgres database
+Next, load the ipython-sql extension and use the magic command to connect to the Postgres database.
 - The database URL for sqlalchemy is: dialect+driver://username:password@host:port/database